oidoid/nature-elsewhere/readme.md

 ## Terminology

-* Atlas: a sprite sheet or texture of packages sub-textures
+* Atlas: a sprite sheet or composite texture
-* Bounds: having width and height
+* Bounds: having a position and size
 * Location: a WebGL shader program variable identifier
 * Position: a coordinate
+* Rect: a rectangular bounds
+* Size: an area
+* WH: a size have width and height
-* XY: having X and Y-coordinate dimensions such as a position, bounds, or vertex
+* XY: having x and y-coordinate dimensions such as a position

 ## License (GPLv3)